andreijiroh-dev/leeksbot/CONTRIBUTING.md

 ## Running a local dev instance

 1. Ask @ajhalili2006 for the `DOTENV_PRIVATE_KEY` to decrypt the dev secrets via `dotenvx`.
+    * Alternatively, reset everything by blanking the contents of `.env.development` (without commiting on your personal branch/fork to avoid conflicts) and configure your own secrets via `dotenvx set`
 2. Install dependencies: `npm i`
 3. Run local instance with hot-reloading via `ts-node-dev`: `npm run dev`